-Powered by .id - the population experts for Campaspe Shire Council
+Powered by .id (informed decisions) for Campaspe Shire Council

 The population of the Shire of Campaspe gradually increased after WW2, largely due to the construction of the dams at Lake Eildon and Lake Eppalock proving irrigated water to farmland across the Shire.
 The population of the Shire reached 33,800 in 1991 and almost 37,000 in 2006.
 However in the last twenty years population growth has been volatile, responding to structural changes in the food processing industry as well as climatic conditions.
 Since 2009 there has been a modest decline in the population.
 There are significant spatial variations in these trends with rural areas generally bearing the brunt of population decline.

 The majority of the population in the Shire of Campaspe is employed in agriculture and manufacturing, while lesser numbers are involved in retail trade, health and education.
 As with other rural LGAs, the Shire of Campaspe is relatively self-contained in employment terms and indeed many people travel to parts of the shire from the neighbouring local government areas for work, education and services.
 Future changes to population will be mainly associated with employment growth or decrease in these industries.

 Migration gain to the Shire of Campaspe tends to be based on families moving from Melbourne and neighbouring Shires as well as those immigrating from overseas.
 In common with most of regional Australia, many young people leave the Shire after completing their secondary education, with a number of them migrating to Melbourne or Bendigo for education and employment opportunities.
 It is assumed that a number of these patterns will continue into the future, most notably flows into the Shire from Melbourne and other surrounding rural areas and losses of young people to larger centres.